 During May of 2003, the Company finalized a \$225 million credit facility (the "2003 Loans") with Deutsche Bank Trust Company Americas, Bank of America, N.A., CIBC Inc. and a syndicate of other lenders.
 The 2003 Loans consisted of a \$25 million senior revolving facility, a \$150 million senior term loan and a \$50 million subordinated term loan.
 The 2003 Loans were due in 2006.
 The senior loan bore interest of LIBOR plus 3.5%.
 The subordinated loan bore interest of LIBOR plus 8.0%.
 The 2003 Loans were secured by the Gaylord Palms assets and the Gaylord Texan assets.
 At the time of closing the 2003 Loans, the Company engaged LIBOR interest rate swaps which fixed the LIBOR rates of the 2003 Loans at 1.48% in year one and 2.09% in year two.
-The interest rate swaps related to the 2003 Loans.
-Proceeds of the 2003 Loans were used to pay off the Term Loan of \$60 million as discussed above and the remaining net proceeds of approximately \$134 million were deposited into an escrow account for the completion of the Construction of the Gaylord Texan.
+The interest rate swaps related to the 2003 Loans are discussed in more detail in Note 11.
+The Company was required to pay a commitment fee equal to 0.5% per year of the average daily unused portion of the 2003 Loans.
+Proceeds of the 2003 Loans were used to pay off the Term Loan of \$60 million as discussed above and the remaining net proceeds of approximately \$134 million were deposited into an escrow account for the completion of the construction of the Gaylord Texan.
 The provisions of the 2003 Loans contain covenants and restrictions including compliance with certain financial covenants, restrictions on additional indebtedness, escrowed cash balances, as well as other customary restrictions.